-- nominated in a process in which at least all the active and pensioner members, or organisations which adequately represent them, can participate; and - selected as a result of a process which involves some or all of the scheme members.
+- nominated in a process in which at least all the active and pensioner members, or organisations which adequately represent them, can participate; and - selected because of a process which involves some or all the scheme members.

-TPR has issued a Code of Practice, which provides guidance for trustees on what they must do in order to comply with the MNT/MND requirements.
+TPR has issued a Code of Practice, which provides guidance for trustees on what they must do to comply with the MNT/MND requirements.
 The Code also outlines the timescales within which action should be taken.

-The Code does not specify precisely how trustees should comply with the legislative requirements; instead it defines three principles which trustees should follow when they are deciding what arrangements they should put in place for their scheme.
+The Code does not specify precisely how trustees should comply with the legislative requirements; instead, it defines three principles which trustees should follow when they are deciding what arrangements they should put in place for their scheme.
 These principles are:

 - · proportionality;

-- fairness;
+- · fairness;

 - transparency.